decentralized-identity/sidetree/docs/Q-and-A.md

 # Q&A section General

 ## *Q: What is Sidetree?
-Sidetree is a protocol for creating scalable decentralized public key infrastructure ([DPKI](./Glossary.md#public-key-infrastructure)) networks that can run atop of any existing decentralized ledger system (e.g. Bitcoin) and be as open, public, and permissionless as the underlying ledger they utilize.
+Sidetree is a protocol for creating a scalable decentralized public key infrastructure ([DPKI](./Glossary.md#public-key-infrastructure)) networks that can run atop of any existing decentralized ledger system (e.g. Bitcoin) and be as open, public, and permissionless as the underlying ledger they utilize.

 #### **Q: Why only a protocol, why scalable, why decentralized, why a ledger, why permissionless, why open and public?
 1. Sidetree is a _protocol_ because we need it to be multi applicable.
 Implementers will be provided with software tools and toolkits and the protocol has both `normative` and non-normative guidelines.